Get Your Family Dispute Case Packet — Private, Fast, Affordable

 In the quiet town of Sinnamahoning, Pennsylvania 15861, the Miller family dispute had been simmering for over two years before finally reaching a resolution through arbitration.
 What began as a disagreement over inheritance escalated into a bitter conflict that threatened to rip the family apart.

 In June 2021, following the passing of patriarch Harold Miller, his three adult children—James, Elaine, and Robert—found themselves at odds.
-Harold had left behind a modest estate valued at approximately $425,000 including a family cabin on the banks of the Sinnamahoning Creek, stocks, and some savings.
-While James, the eldest, believed the cabin should be sold and the proceeds divided equally, Elaine wanted to keep the cabin in the family, citing childhood memories and sentimental value.
+Harold had left behind a modest estate valued at approximately $425,000 including a family cabin on the banks of the Sinnamahoning Creek, stocks, and some savings. the claimant, the eldest, believed the cabin should be sold and the proceeds divided equally, Elaine wanted to keep the cabin in the family, citing childhood memories and sentimental value.
 Robert remained mostly silent but was upset that neither sibling had consulted him before making plans.

 James argued that the cabin required extensive repairs, estimated at $40,000, and selling would allow equal distribution of liquid assets, essential as he was struggling financially.
 Elaine countered, showing photos of their childhood and her plan to develop the property into a modest retreat for local families, believing it could increase in value over time.
 Robert proposed a compromise: to lease the cabin to a local nonprofit while deciding its fate in five years.